 What are Communication Skills?

 By communication, we mean the ability to listen, understand, speak, read and write and more.
-We also believe that, in order to communicate effectively, kids must learn to understand what they want to get across, then decide on medium and language, anticipating how the message will be received by another person(s).
-Little to none of this plays out consciously in young children, but if they are given the chance to engage in active discussions, kids can start to develop a sophisticated set of communication skills.
+In order to communicate effectively, kids must learn to understand what they want to get across, then decide on how to convey their messages, working to coordinate the mind and body to do so.
+They also need to learn to anticipate how the message will be received by another person(s).
+This is rather elegant and requires a symphony of physical, cognitive and social capabilities.
+The more children can practice, the better!

 Why does it matter?